 - Affected QGIS version changed from 2.0.1 to 3.2

 Sorry, slipped my attention.
 I would like to still have this open, a possible solution has been described in the discussion.

-#12 Updated by Andreas Neumann 7 months ago
+#12 Updated by Andreas Neumann about 1 year ago

 @Denis: not sure if I fully understand you.
 Overlapping other points?
 That might result in a very deep zoom in, probably too deep.

 Personally, I would like to see a solution where the user can specify a "per project" setting (zoom scale for "zoom to points", e.g. 1:500) and a fallback mechanism (maybe 0.5% or 1% of the width of the concerned layer - or if there is something better, replace it with that better idea how to define the best zoom level without a user setting)

 #13 Updated by Denis Rouzaud about 1 year ago

 I did not receive a notification for your reply and did not see before implementing the solution I had in mind.